The Man from Earth: Holocene: Production

 In 2013, Schenkman expressed the motivations behind the production of the film:

 "People have been asking for this since the first movie became a viral phenomenon.
-Over the years, I've spent time developing this property with the ultimate goal of creating a long-form series.
+Over the years, I've spent time developing this property with the ultimate goal to create a long-form series.
 I've had a lot of help from a number of really talented people, and stunning support from fans all over the world.
 It's been a long road, but now that we're about to start shooting, I could not be more excited."

 From 1 to 16 June 2016, principal photography for the film took place.
 Editing was completed on 21 September 2016.
 The producers have stated on Facebook that it could be the first in a series.

 Release and P2P distribution

-On 16 January 2018, the creators themselves uploaded this film to The Pirate Bay for completely legal download.
+On 16 January 2018, the creators uploaded this film to The Pirate Bay for completely legal download.

-Other partners have included MovieSaints.com (effective as of 19 January 2018), where fans were able pay to see the film but would receive a full refund if they did not enjoy it.
+Other partners have included MovieSaints.com (effective as of 19 January 2018), where fans were able to pay to see the film but would receive a full refund if they did not enjoy it.